 Luckily, the wheels are starting to turn!
 New brands working to make jackets, jeans, and other denim highlights better for the planet are being more and more prevalent.
 We’re excited to introduce you to our new favorite: Kuyichi.

-In 2001, the Dutch founders of Kuyichi were exploring the cotton industry in Peru and were shocked by the pollution and poverty they discovered during their research process.
+The Dutch founders of Kuyichi were exploring the cotton industry in Peru and were shocked by the pollution and poverty they discovered during their research process.
 The destruction of the industry, especially on farmers, was striking.
 During that time, air pollution in urban areas was so severe that it caused thousands of premature deaths every year.
 In fact, air quality in Lima was worse than in other large Latin American cities, such as Mexico City or Sao Paulo.
 Additionally, poverty during that time was in crisis mode, the worst it had ever been.

 The solution was simple: